 12. Patriotic Pallet Sign

-Paint a patriotic design across a wooden pallet for a stunning piece of DIY wall art.
+Paint a patriotic design across a wooden pallet for a stunning piece of wall art.
 Outline the United States using a stencil, or opt for a USA flag.
 No matter what you choose, incorporate red, white and blue.

 13. Heart Photo Locket